ch-apptitude/exoscale-symfony2/README.md

 ### Start using your fresh  Symfony2

-See http://capifony.org/ to deploy your project
+Now symfony-standard-edition 2.4.4 is installed and working.
+For deploy your project into webserver you can use capifony (http://capifony.org/)

 ### Advanced usage